 4. Don’t be deceived by your own biases.

-Research has shown that even the most impartial managers can be victims of the biases that tend to affect hiring decisions.
-Using quantitative methods—particularly as you winnow out applicants—is the best way to uncover less obvious skills like creative problem-solving or organization.
+Research has shown that even the most impartial managers can be victims of unconscious biases when making hiring decisions.
+Using quantitative methods—such as a behavioral assessment—is the best way to uncover less obvious skills like creative problem-solving, organization, or risk aversion.

 When we look at the more than 20,000 Job Targets companies have set for accounting roles, we found that a majority of hiring teams look for these three Reference Profiles:

 A Craftsman is an ideal candidate for accounting roles within organizations that are going through change or digital transformation.
-Steady and reliable, they are highly-detailed and precise about their work.
-Unlike the Reference Profiles with a high dominance factor, Craftsman profiles don’t feel the need to push their ideas on others.
+Steady and reliable, they are highly detailed and precise about their work.
+Unlike the Reference Profiles with a high dominance drive, Craftsman profiles don’t feel the need to push their ideas on others.
 Instead, they are collaborative.
-They thrive in a stable work environment, but they also enjoy creating new structure and rules themselves.
+They thrive in a stable work environment, but they also enjoy helping to create new structure and rules.
 If you need to bring someone on board to design processes and guidelines, this stabilizing profile could be a great choice.
 Like Specialists, Craftsmen are cautious and reliable, as well as risk-averse.